International Foundation Year

 Foundation Mathematics (20 credits)

 The overall aim of this unit is to enable learners to apply maths to analyse situations, giving them the confidence they need to tackle problems in their adult lives.
-Learners will also develop a more advanced understanding of statistics so as to ensure they become familiar with, and are confident in using, standard procedures for the range of calculations appropriate to this level of study
+Learners will also develop a more advanced understanding of statistics to ensure they become familiar with, and are confident in using standard procedures for the range of calculations appropriate to this level of study.

 A/615/0038